juice-shop/multi-juicer/guides/k8s/k8s.md

 # to verify every thing is starting up, run:
 kubectl get pods

-# This should show you two pods a juice-balancer pod and a progress-watchdog pod
+# This should show you two pods a wrongsecrets-balancer pod and a progress-watchdog pod
 # Wait until both pods are ready
 ```